supabase-community/godot-engine.supabase/README.md

 ### examples and demos
 A collection of examples and live demos is available at [*fenix-hub/godot-engine.supabase-examples*](https://github.com/fenix-hub/godot-engine.supabase-examples), both with source code and exported binaries.

+### how to use
+A wiki is available [*here*](https://github.com/fenix-hub/godot-engine.supabase/wiki).
+Even though it is still not complete, Classes and APIs references are always listed and updated.

 ### code snippet
 ![code-snapshot](imgs/code-snapshot.png)